sk2062/Telecom-Customer-Churn-Prediction/README.md

 Data Description :
 1. Churn : Customers who left within the last month(Output Variable)
 2. Services that each customer has signed up for : phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV & movies
-3. ustomer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+3. Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
 4. Demographic info about customers – gender, age range, and if they have partners and dependents